Slins-23/flutter-guitar-tuner/README.md

 ### Yet to implement

-#### Testing
-Tests are not yet implemented.

-#### Make a pretty UI, animations, improve usability
+1. Make a pretty UI, animations, improve usability

 The app is currently very raw, although usable.
 (Hence why I uploaded it, as it stands usable, and probably useful for someone else provided they intend to make something similar to this, by using this as a reference)

-#### iOS Version/Platform Channel
+2. iOS Version/Platform Channel

 Although flutter only has one dart codebase, I made my own custom plugin for this application, which uses a platform channel.

 Platform channels are programmed in native code.
 Since I only made the Java/Android version, the app has no functionality on iOS and does NOT work, as I still have to make the Objective-C/Swift version.
 Will implement this whenever I get back to this project.

-#### Web and desktop versions
+3. Web and desktop versions

 Make web and desktop versions of the applications.

-#### Rust + WebAssembly + Native JavaScript mobile framework
+4. Rust + WebAssembly + Native JavaScript mobile framework

 Possibly learn Rust, WebAssembly and a JS mobile framework, such as React Native / Vue Native to recreate the application.

 I find Flutter not very flexible and pretty restrictive in its current state.
-I also dislike its widget system, since it's extremely hard on the eyes, not very readable, too much identation/nesting, state management is also quite confusing.
+I also dislike its widget system, since it's extremely hard on the eyes, not very readable due to too much identation/nesting.
+State management is also quite confusing.

 It's not easy to make a very customized application with Flutter.